|As Defined by Bill Wilson of Midwest Permaculture|

 Many permaculturists are concerned about their relationship with others (all others) and the planet.
-Through permaculture thinking, it is possible to design, or re-design our lives, to provide an abundance of food, fiber, energy & shelter for every person on this planet while dramatically improving everyone’s overall quality of life.
+With permaculture thinking it is possible to design or re-design our culture over time to provide an abundance of food, fiber, energy & shelter for every person on this planet while dramatically improving everyone’s overall quality of life.

-In addition, we know it is possible to do this without consuming the natural resources that all future generations are entitled to have access to along with us.
+In addition, we know it is possible to do this without consuming the natural resources that all future generations are entitled to have access.
 And we can do it without the pollution associated with our current way of living.

-It is not the intention or desire of permaculture thinking people to see things fall apart, quite the contrary, but non-sustainable systems will naturally fall by the wayside as they become cumbersome and impractical.
+It is not the intention or desire of permaculture to see things fall apart, quite the contrary.
+But non-sustainable systems will naturally fall by the wayside as they become cumbersome and impractical.

-Permaculturists are simply choosing to put their energy into discovering ways of living that are more sustainable and authentically in tune with the abundant and natural resources that surround all of us; the wind, the rain, the sun, the soil, the plants… and human love & ingenuity.
+By applying permaculture thinking and design we are simply choosing to put our energy into discovering ways of living that are more sustainable and authentically in tune with the abundant and natural resources that surround us all; the wind, the rain, the sun, the soil, the plants… and human love & ingenuity.

 Besides, what could be more meaningful than spending ones time working towards the creation of a world that works for everybody?